 Meditation before going to bed

-If you’ve recently been struggling to catch some sleep, there are several night time meditation techniques that can help.
-Statistics show that more than 70 million people live with sleep disorders in America alone.
-Insomnia is an unhealthy sleeping disorder that plagues a third of the population today.
-Several issues are to blame, most notably the heavy usage of electronic devices.
-Our radical lifestyle changes have significantly altered our sleeping patterns, turning many of us into zombies.
-However, sleep meditation is a powerful tool that could help you sleep better.
+If you’ve been struggling to catch some shuteye lately, meditating before bed might help.
+Statistics show that more than 70 million people deal with sleep disorders – in America alone!
+Insomnia is an unhealthy condition that plagues far too many people.
+Several issues are to blame, and notably the heavy use of electronic devices.
+Our radical lifestyle changes have significantly altered our sleep patterns, turning many of us into daytime zombies.
+Meditation to the rescue!
+Sleep meditation is a powerful tool that can help us fall asleep and stay there.

 Deep sleep meditation techniques